plaans/tyr/README.md

 It is possible to add a planner which is not supported by the unified-planning library.
 To do so, create a class inheriting from `tyr.TyrPDDLPlanner` and with a name finishing by *Planner*.
-The class must be defined inside the `tyr.planners` module.
+The class must be defined inside the `tyr.planners.planners` module.
 The created planner will be automatically registered in the unified-planning factory.

 A full example can be found in [`src/tyr/planners/optic/__init__.py`](https://gitlab.laas.fr/rgodet1/tyr/-/blob/master/src/tyr/planners/optic/__init__.py) to add the **Optic** planner.